foodforcode/code-exercise/README.md

 - Build tools:

-> Webpack: This webpack is a custom configuration for this dashboard, chosen over use of Create React App for customizability and scalability.
+> Webpack: This webpack is a custom configuration for this dashboard application, chosen over Create React App for customizabization and scalability.
 Webpack with Babel is used as a compiler and transpiler and bundler to allow browers to read code written in jsx as js in one convenient but large bundle.
 Can easily be configured for the addition of Sass and other libraries as needed during scaling.

 > Heroku: Integrates with Github for automatic deployments.
 ### Technologies: